bnb-chain/greenfield/readme.md

 for consensus and build on [cosmos-sdk](https://github.com/cosmos/cosmos-sdk).

-BNB Greenfield aims to facilitate the decentralized data economy by simplifying the process of storing and managing data access, as well as linking data ownership with the massive DeFi context of the Binance Smart Chain (BSC).
+BNB Greenfield aims to facilitate the decentralized data economy by simplifying the process of storing and managing data access, as well as linking data ownership with the massive DeFi context of the BNB Smart Chain (BSC).

 BNB Greenfield operates through three core components, which distinguish it from existing centralized and decentralized storage systems::